danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## Lesson Learned

-For significant volumes, **don’t compute tsvectors at query time**.
-Persist them in a dedicated column, index with a GIN index, and configure pg_search to use it.
+For significant volumes, **don't compute tsvectors at query time**.
+Persist them in a dedicated column, index with a GIN index, and configure `pg_search` to use it.
 The speedup can be dramatic, even on relatively modest datasets.

 ## TODO

 * WIP main content
-* conclusion para
+* maybe explain multisearch vs pg_search_scope a little earlier and explain in our app we needed multisearch but to keep this demo simple only searching a single model `Recipe`
-* briefly explain seeding local with larger than usual volumes, point to demo project for specific techniques
+* briefly explain seeding local with larger than usual volumes (eg: 100,000 recipes), point to demo project for specific techniques
+  * also mention to disregard "weird" recipe titles, this was done to generate more variety and uniqueness
 * explain how to extract explain analyze output from rails console, or psql session (also link to my other post `Efficient Database Queries in Rails: A Practical Approach`)
 * explain the explain/analyze output to show where most of time is being consumed (possibly visualize with tool mentioned in my other pg perf post)
 * aside about tsvector and link to my other post on pg fts `Roll Your Own Search with Rails and Postgres: Search Engine`
 * explain why we need a trigger
 * aside using raw sql since rails migration dsl does not support trigger
 * more explain re: `Query time: **~59 ms** for just 10k rows` - mention in production with thousands of simultaneous users, this was taking minutes
+* mention somewhere: focused on search perf so will not show any UI, will only use rails and psql consoles
+* even ingredients isn't really relevant to the ts vector perf issue, maybe leave it out? (it was relevant to the bulk population though, maybe second blog post or make this one bigger?)
+* conclusion para
 * edit